 Description

 Caesar salad, but make it a dip.
-This gorgeously creamy dip is loaded with juicy chicken, crispy bacon and parmesan and makes the MOST wonderful party snack for any occasion.
-Based on the viral Marks & Spencer chicken Caesar dip, this one is even better (and better for you!)
+This gorgeously creamy chicken Caesar dip is loaded with juicy chicken, crispy bacon, and parmesan, all folded through a garlicky, Caesar-inspired base.
+Based on the viral M&S chicken Caesar dip, this homemade version is better, lighter, and gives you more flavor in every mouthful.

 Ingredients